Ismaestro/angular-example-app/README.md

 ### Angular Universal and i18n

-This project is using firebase and Angular Universal with the official internationalization.
+This project is using Angular Universal with the official internationalization.
 You can navigate through every language and reload (and share) every page in the application without losing context.
 This is very useful for SEO purposes and you almost have a ready for production app.
 If you want to translate the messages you can use this awesome tool, [Tiny Translator](https://martinroob.github.io/tiny-translator/en/#/translate) or follow [this tutorial](https://github.com/martinroob/ngx-i18nsupport/wiki/Tutorial-for-using-xliffmerge-with-angular-cli).

 I've created a medium post where you can find a tutorial to apply this concepts to your own project.
 [Check it here](https://medium.com/@ismaestro/angular-7-example-app-with-angularcli-angular-universal-i18n-official-firebase-66deac2dc31e),
 and let me know what do you think.

-### Firebase

-This repo is using Firebase.
-We use Cloud Firestore and Cloud Storage to handle CRUD operations over the heroes and to store their images.

 ## Travis CI